antimof/UxPlay/README.md

 **-r**  generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
-(Different server_name,  MAC addresses,  and network ports are needed for each running uxplay  if you attempt to  run two instances of uxplay on thye same computer.)
+(Different server_name,  MAC addresses,  and network ports are needed for each running uxplay  if you attempt to  run two instances of uxplay on the same computer.)

 **-f {H|V|R|L|I} **  implements "videoflip"  image transforms: H = horizontal flip (right-left mirror); V = vertical flip (up-down mirror); R = 90 deg. clockwise